Wearing glasses is an adjustment for anyone who’s never worn them before, but it’s particularly challenging for young children.

 For children over the age of 12, contact lenses are a discreet option, especially if they’re very against wearing glasses.

-Teenagers who are concerned about their appearance might benefit from wearing contact lenses instead of glasses, so speak to a member of our expert team to learn if they are the right option for them.
+Teenagers concerned about their appearance might benefit from wearing contact lenses instead of glasses, so speak to a member of our expert team to learn if they are the right option for them.

 Ask for a consultation at first, so you can find out what wearing contact lenses entails and help your child make their decision.
-Our team has guided many parents through this process, so they know just how to talk to your child and help your entire family to achieve better eye health.
+Our team has guided many parents through this process, so they know just how to talk to your child and help your entire family achieve better eye health.